Fliplet/fliplet-cli/docs/API/fliplet-communicate.md

   - `sandbox` (optional, when `true`, notifications are only sent to people using Fliplet Viewer.
 This is useful for testing.)
   - `subscription` (optional, an array of **push subscription IDs** to target specific users.
 These IDs can be found in the "About this app" section of Fliplet apps, accessible via the top menu)
   - `badge` (optional, sets the badge on iOS to a specific number)
+  - `required`: Set to `true` to cache the request if the device is offline.
+When the device comes online, the cached requests will be sent.
+Default: `false`

 ```js
 Fliplet.Communicate.sendPushNotification(appId, {